zyplocs/nyt-cheat/README.md

-# NYT Cheat Helpers
+# NYT Games Cheats

 This repository contains small Python helpers for finding candidate words for NYT Wordle and Spelling Bee.

 The scripts use the word list at `english-words/words_alpha.txt`.
-There are no third-party Python dependencies; the terminal interfaces use Python's built-in `curses` module.
+The terminal interfaces are `curses`-based modules.

 ## Requirements

-Use Python 3.10 or newer.
+Use Python 3.10+.

 If the word list is missing after cloning the repository, initialize the submodule: